 Ninebot E25E vs Ninebot ES2

-Both scooters have the same top speed, range, weigh about the same, and have the same water protection and weight capacity.
-Also, both scooters support an additional battery.
+Both scooters have the same top speed, range, weight, water protection, and weight capacity.
+They also support an additional battery.

 I believe the E25E is clearly a better choice, as it’s a newer model that has fixed some of the faults and common defects of the ES2, but if you still think the ES2 sounds like a better option for you, you can see the full review of it here.

 I think deciding between the E25E and the Xiaomi Pro 2 is not that difficult.